+- Social Security card

 - Certificate of Birth

 - Adoption papers

 - Health and Human Services ID

 - School records

 Verification of Marital Status

 Verification of divorce status will be a certified copy of the divorce decree, signed by a Court Officer.

 Verification of a separation may be a copy of court-ordered maintenance or other records.